-The best ways to buy, sell, send & spend BTC
+Use Bitcoin: Ways to send & spend BTC

 What is Bitcoin?

-Bitcoin the world’s most popular cryptocurrency and it is also the first decentralized digital currency.
-It also has the highest market capitalization and widest acceptance ratio amongst all cryptocurrencies.
+Bitcoin is the world’s most popular, and the first decentralized digital currency.
+It also has the highest market capitalization and widest acceptance amongst all cryptocurrencies.

 History of Bitcoin

-Bitcoin was released in January 2009 by Satoshi Nakamoto and he/they mined the first bitcoin.
-Satoshi mined the first bitcoin and continued to do so till he reached almost 1 million bitcoin.
+Bitcoin was released in January 2009 by Satoshi Nakamoto and he/they mined the first Bitcoin.
+Satoshi mined the first Bitcoin and continued to do so until he reached almost 1 million Bitcoins.
 After Satoshi left, Bitcoin Foundation took over to take care of everything Bitcoin related.

-In 2017, almost 3 million users own a Bitcoin wallet.
-Bitcoin also has two derivatives, the classic bitcoin (BTC) and the Bitcoin Cash (BCH).
+Over 3 million people now own a Bitcoin wallet.
+Bitcoin also has two derivatives, the classic Bitcoin (BTC) and the Bitcoin Cash (BCH).

 In 2010, a major verification bug was fixed to make Bitcoin transactions more secure.